FABFILTER VOLCANO 3

 All non-linear filter algorithms generate odd and even harmonic saturation, resulting in asymmetrical clipping.
 Asymmetrical clipping means that the positive and negative portions of the waveform are clipped differently; the more asymmetrical, the more pronounced the even-order harmonics.

-The harder the transition to clipping (the sharper the transfer function), the greater the number of higher-ordered harmonics are produced, as can be seen with the Classic and Extreme filter drive algorithms.
+The harder the transition to clipping (the sharper the transfer function), the greater the number of higher-ordered harmonics produced, as can be seen with the Classic and Extreme filter drive algorithms.
+When driven and modulated, these filter types can add heaps of colour and character to your sounds.

 MIXING TECHNIQUES

-Now that we have explored the sonic characteristics of Volcano 3, let’s dive into a few mixing techniques.
+Now that we have explored Volcano 3’s harmonic and clipping characteristics, let’s explore a few mixing techniques.

 COLOURFUL EQUALISER